dmchale/gom-buttons/readme.txt

 == Changelog ==

+= 1.3 =
+* Changed how the data is stored in the Option
+* Posts to binarytemplar now for storing the data

 = 1.2 =
 * Added delayed removal of button from the page
 * Links now have a preventDefault() to keep them from actually going anywhere